SkillsFundingAgency/das-assessor-service/README.md

 - Open Visual studio as an administrator
 - Open the solution
-- Set SFA.DAS.AssessorService.Web and SFA.DAS.AssessorService.Api as startup projects
+- Set SFA.DAS.AssessorService.Web and SFA.DAS.AssessorService.Application.Api as startup projects
 - Running the solution will launch the site and API in your browser
+- JSON configuration was created to work with dotnet run

 -or-